Authority to Purchase

 Authorized Purchases

-All purchases of materials, supplies, and services must be made through an approved purchase order signed by the Business Administrator/Board Secretary.
+All materials, supplies, and services purchases must be made through an approved purchase order signed by the Business Administrator/Board Secretary.

 Unauthorized Purchases and Penalties

-Any Board of Education employee who orders and/or receives any materials, supplies or services without first going through the approved purchase order process has made an unauthorized purchase.
+Any Board of Education employee who orders and/or receives any materials, supplies, or services without going through the approved purchase order process has made an unauthorized purchase.

-When the purchase order follows the goods ordered, it is often referred to as a “confirming order”.
-Unauthorized purchases and confirming orders are a violation of State law and Board policy.
-Employees may be required to pay for unauthorized purchases and you may be subject to disciplinary action by the Superintendent.
+When the purchase order follows the goods ordered, it is often called a “confirming order.”
+Unauthorized purchases and confirming orders violate State law and Board policy.
+Employees may be required to pay for unauthorized purchases, and you may be subject to disciplinary action by the Superintendent.

-All purchase orders must be written and approved for each purchase even if multiple purchases are made from the same vendor throughout the school year.
-It is a violation of purchasing regulations and district policy to issue a purchase order to a vendor or supplier without a specific dollar amount and a description of the goods or services being provided.
+All purchase orders must be written and approved for each purchase, even if multiple purchases are made from the same vendor throughout the school year.
+It violates purchasing regulations and district policy to issue a purchase order to a vendor or supplier without a specific dollar amount and a description of the goods or services provided.

 Signing Contracts